fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 </figure>

 <h4>We are inviting everyone to embrace the feeling of being a part of the biosphere.</h4>
-Individually and collectively stitching together moments of presence and connection to the ecosystem can create a quiet revolution that both inspires and resources people.
+Individually and collectively stitching together moments of presence and connection to ecosystems can create a quiet revolution that both inspires and resources people.

 We invite you to connect to nature in a contemplative way and capture a short video clip of your experience to submit to the project.
 Your contemplation could be a walk, a sitting meditation or something more interactive.
 It could include some singing, spoken words, the sounds of nature, or be in silence.
-The purpose is for you to be present and feel a sense of belonging in the biosphere, in a way that is supportive, evocative, playful or inspiring for you in some way.
+The purpose is for you to be present and feel a sense of belonging in the biosphere, in a way that is supportive, evocative, playful or inspiring for you in some way. <b>We look forward to receiving your <a href = "https://bit.ly/fluxart-submit-video-mandala">submissions at this link</a> and see video specs below.</b>

 We’d also like to invite you to feel the full range of your emotional experience — to support you with this, you can tune into the vastness of nature and its capacity to meet you in any form of expression in the present moment.
 Meeting and being met by nature in its constant state of flux opens up the possibility for a deep sense of resonance and radical acceptance, where the full range of experience can flow more freely.
-If you would like to explore your sense of connection to the biosphere, there is a short exercise for you to be able to do this below.
+If you would like to explore your sense of connection to the biosphere, <b>try the short reflection exercise below.</b>

-We hope that the video that we create together becomes a collective mandala that represents the beauty of humans across the world being interconnected with the ecosystem.

-We really look forward to receiving your <a href = "https://bit.ly/fluxart-submit-video-mandala">submissions at this link</a> – see description for the video spec and reflection exercise below.

 <div class="video-container" id="video1">
     <div class="video-thumbnail" style="background-image: url('https://fluxnetart.github.io/images/mandala_examples.png');">